• Skip to primary navigation

 Other ways to cook shrimp

-You can just as easily sauté or broil the shrimp instead for this recipe.
+You can just as easily sauté, broil, grill, the shrimp instead for this recipe.
 Broil the shrimp for 3-5 minutes, or until it turns opaque.
-Alternatively, saute it in a skillet for 2-3 minutes per side, flipping once.
+Alternatively, saute (or grill) it in a large skillet over medium-high heat for 2-3 minutes per side, flipping once.
 Shrimp is done when it is no longer gray or translucent.

 Old Bay Shrimp with seasoning bottle behind.